datalad/datalad/docs/source/design/dataset_argument.rst

 ``dataset`` argument
 ********************

+.. topic:: Specification scope and status

+   This specification describes the current implementation.

 All commands which operate on datasets have a ``dataset`` argument (``-d`` or ``--dataset`` for the command line API) to identify a single dataset as the context of an operation.